tmdrudfuf/portfolio/README.md

 # 👋 Welcome to My Portfolio

-Hi, I'm Kyeonglyeol Seung — a Computer Science student with a passion for building applications and solving problems through code.
+Hi, I'm Kyeonglyeol Seung (but I go by Ky), a Computer Science student with a passion for building applications and solving problems through code.

 This repository showcases a selection of my personal and academic projects using technologies like **Android Studio**, **Java**, **HTML**, **Python**, and **C++**.